simplicitesoftware/docs/content/CTG_50_docs/LSN_120_compliance/compliance.md

 | Legacy **3.0**                                     | J2EE 1.4            | 2.5    |

 1. Web profile by default but full profile is also possible
+2. This is the target when this version will be released, however at that stage some third party libs are not yet compliant with JakartaEE

 The implementation we recommend are: